 As far as I’m concerned, it’s the long distance pushing comfort I’m primarily interested in, which I find in the Lookout (standard version).

 The Lookout is also a good choice if you’re a bigger rider with bigger shoes (I’m 6’1 /180lb and a size 12).
 Heavier riders up to 240 lb feel comfortable and safe on the Lookout, whose flexy deck can withstand such weight without a problem.
 I can easily jump on the board while it’s rolling.

-If you’re a smaller rider, however, you can take a look at the Mini Lookout (Amazon), a shrunk down, more compact and agile version of the Lookout.
+If you’re a smaller rider, however, you can take a look at the Mini Lookout, a shrunk down (37.5″), more compact and agile version of the Lookout.
 The Mini may be a better fit for a shorter, lighter (e.g. a 120lb female) or smaller footed (< size 8) person.
 It’s also a more portable option if you need to carry your board around a lot.

-If you mostly plan to ride through crowded city streets and sidewalks, though, a mini-cruiser like the Landyachtz Dinghy (check out my in-depth review here) may be a better choice.
+If you mostly plan to ride through crowded city streets and sidewalks, though, a mini-cruiser like the Landyachtz Dinghy (see my review here) may be a better choice.

 Deck flex: great for carving and cruising on rough roads